Model-independent ZH production cross section at FCC-ee: Introduction

 \section{Introduction}

 The Future Circular Collider (FCC) integrated program foresees an intensity-frontier electron-positron collider (FCC-ee), to be followed by an energy-frontier hadron collider (FCC-hh)~\cite{CDR-FCCee,FCC:2025lpp}.
 The FCC-ee is designed to operate at several center-of-mass energies ($\sqrt{s}$), from the \Z pole up to the top-quark pair threshold, enabling electroweak measurements with unprecedented precision.
 In particular, it will operate at \sqrtsZH for three years to study the properties of the Higgs boson, delivering an integrated luminosity of \SI{10.8}{\invab} when summing over the four interaction points.
-At this energy, the Higgs boson is produced mainly through the Higgs-strahlung process (\eeZH) and, to a lesser extent, via \WW fusion (\eenunuH), as illustrated in Fig.~\ref{fig:diagrams}.
+At this energy, the Higgs boson is produced mainly through the Higgsstrahlung process (\eeZH) and, to a lesser extent, via \WW fusion process (\eenunuH), as illustrated in Fig.~\ref{fig:diagrams}.
 The \ZZ fusion process (\eeeeH) contributes only marginally.
-The cross-sections of the \eeZH and \WW fusion are respectively 200~fb and 6.1~fb.
+The cross sections of the \eeZH and \WW fusion are 200 and \SI{6.1}{fb} at \sqrtsZH and approximately 125 and \SI{29.2}{fb} at \sqrtsTop, respectively.
 The expected yields are approximately $2.2\times 10^6$ Higgs bosons produced in the \ZH channel and $6.5\times 10^4$ from \eenunuH fusion.
-A further five years of running at the top-pair threshold, \sqrtsTop, with an integrated luminosity of \SI{3.12}{\invab}, will yield approximately $3.7\times 10^5$ \ZH events and $9.2\times 10^4$ \nunuH events from \WW fusion, given cross-sections of 125~fb and 29.2~fb.
-Altogether, nearly three million Higgs bosons will be produced, enabling model-independent determinations of many Higgs couplings with per-mille-level precision and of the Higgs boson mass to a few~\MeV~\cite{eysermans_2025_jfb44-s0d81,DelVecchio:2025gzw,Selvaggi:2025kmd}.
+A further five years of running at the top-pair threshold, \sqrtsTop, with an integrated luminosity of \SI{3.12}{\invab}, will yield approximately $3.7\times 10^5$ \ZH events and $9.2\times 10^4$ \nunuH events from \WW fusion.
+Altogether, nearly three million Higgs bosons will be produced, enabling model-independent determinations of many Higgs couplings with per-mille-level precision and of the Higgs boson mass to a few\MeV~\cite{eysermans_2025_jfb44-s0d81,DelVecchio:2025gzw,Selvaggi:2025kmd}.